opyate/ye-olde-opyate.github.io/about/resume/beatthatquote/index.md

 ---
 layout: page
-title: Finance Leads Online (FLO)
+title: BeatThatQuote.com
 ---

-# My work with FLO & BeatThatQuote
+# My work with BeatThatQuote.com

-FLO was the UK's fastest growing start-up in 2005 and won the HSBC regional award for best start-up in the London region.
+[BeatThatQuote](http://www.beatthatquote.com/) (also trading as [Finance Leads Online](http://financeleadsonline.co.uk)) was the UK's fastest growing start-up in 2005 and won the HSBC regional award for best start-up in the London region.
 The company’s core business is generating and selling financial leads.
 As employee #5 (and the second techie!)
 I was resposible for implementing backends in Java, and customer self-service front-ends in RoR.
 BeatThatQuote has since been acquired by Google.

 # Hitting the ground running